Wheelus Air Base: United States withdrawal

 Oil was discovered in Libya in 1959, and what had been one of the world's poorest countries became comparatively wealthy.
 The US continued a generally warm relationship with Libya and pursued policies centered on interests in operations at Wheelus Air Base and the considerable US oil interests.
 During the early 1960s, many children of US oil personnel sent to develop the oil field installations and pipelines were allowed to attend the high school at Wheelus, typically riding buses from residential areas in or near Tripoli.
 Classes often had to pause briefly while large aircraft were taking off.

 The value of the installation had declined with the development of long-range nuclear missiles that had effectively replaced many bombers.
 Thus Wheelus served primarily as a tactical fighter training facility through the 1960s.

 In September 1969 King Idris I was overthrown by a group of military officers centered around Muammar Gaddafi.
-Before the revolution, the US and Libya had already reached agreement on US withdrawal from Wheelus.
+Before the revolution, the US and Libya had already reached an agreement on US withdrawal from Wheelus.
 This proceeded according to plan, and the facility was turned over to the new Libyan authorities on 11 June 1970.

 After 1970

-Following the US withdrawal, the base was renamed Okba Ben Nafi Airfield (seemingly after the legendary hero Uqba ibn Nafi) and was used by the Soviet Union, as well as becoming the headquarters for the Libyan Air Force.
+Following the US withdrawal, the base was renamed Okba Ben Nafi Airfield (seemingly after the legendary hero Uqba ibn Nafi) and was used by the Soviet Union, as well as served as the headquarters for the Libyan Air Force.
 The base was bombed by the US in 1986 during Operation El Dorado Canyon.

 The airfield was subsequently renamed Mitiga International Airport.